shannaniggans/fancy_4n6/CTFs/ACSC_BSides_IR_Challenge_2021/2 - Intial Access.md

 # IA-1
-The actor seems to have initially failed to install themselves on the web server.
-What IP address did their malicious wizardry come from?
+*The actor seems to have initially failed to install themselves on the web server.
+What IP address did their malicious wizardry come from?*
 * You can get Splunk Enterprise on a free trial license for non commercial use - https://www.splunk.com/en_us/download/get-started-with-your-free-trial.html which is handy to have for these things and to play and learn Splunk on.
 * You can upload a zip file of all the provided IIS log files to Splunk and I created an index for the challenge.
-1. Started by removing the local ip of 10.1.0.80 from the results
+1. Started by removing the local IP of 10.1.0.80 from the results
    ```
    index="acsc_ir_challenge_2021"
    | sort _time